publiccodenet/about/organization/privacy.md

 For people we work with, we collect:

 * name
-* contact details: email address, physical adddress or phone number
+* contact details: email address, physical address or phone number
 * job title if applicable
 * name of the organization if applicable